Stop pitting me against PM Mahathir: Anwar Ibrahim

 "So, we should let the present government be strong, and only under the (leadership of) a firm prime minister can major problems - like 1MDB - be resolved."

-He added: "But this does not stop the people from instigating and make assumptions to get me to fight.
+He added: "But this has not stopped the people from instigating and making assumptions to get me to fight.

 "Don’t instigate me against Mahathir ... we have fought for 20 years.
 We have made peace.
 Don’t indulge in political instigation."